leulged/project/README.md

-#This is a FClub Website Project
+#This is a Football Club Website Project